 "Och!!
 Don't you know?
 Dunlop's bin McIntyres for years!!!''

-field The farmer allows walkers to cross the field for free, but
+Notice in a field The farmer allows walkers to cross the field for free, but the bull charges.

 was able to swim across the river - almost drowning a couple of times on the way.